Chart Color Schemes

 Anula has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-No infrastructure projects have been identified by AreaSearch as likely to impact this area.
-Key projects include Berrimah North Area Plan, Casuarina Square Redevelopment, Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, and Northern Suburbs Youth Hub.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 0 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Berrimah North Area Plan, Casuarina Square Redevelopment, Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, and Northern Suburbs Youth Hub, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.